sebschlicht/xpower/README.md

 # xpower
-`xpower` is a script to have multiple screen settings for the different power modes on a laptop.
+`xpower` is a tool (shell script) for laptops running Ubuntu that enables users to maintain two independent screen setting sets for the two power modes _AC_ and _battery_ via the _System Settings_.

+The tool automatically recovers the apropriate screen settings on startup and swaps the two screen setting sets whenever the power cable is plugged or unplugged.

 For example, it allows to have a high screen brightness when the power cable is connected and a low screen brightness when the laptop is running on battery.
 There is a full [list of features](#features) below.